AWS Case Study: Livemocha

 “We were at a crossroad and had to look for a solution that would let us store, process and query data sets easily and performed well for large datasets,” says Krishnan Seshadrinathan VP Engineering at Livemocha.
 “We investigated non-RDBMS stores and chose Amazon SimpleDB because it met our performance goals, supports large data sets, is “schemaless”, and can be scaled on demand.”

 As the team migrated over to SimpleDB, they found it beneficial to utilize multiple services from Amazon Web Services.
-They record user events in Amazon Simple Queue Service (SQS), they use multiple EC2 instances to process these events, and store and generate appropriate feed items in SimpleDB.
+They record user events in Amazon Simple Queue Service (Amazon SQS), they use multiple Amazon Compute Cloud (Amazon EC2) instances to process these events, and store and generate appropriate feed items in SimpleDB.
 These feed items are now securely stored and can easily scale with future growth.

 In addition to managing large user feed data sets, Livemocha has a growing repository of images, audio, and video.
-“We use Amazon S3 and CloudFront for all our media files – allowing us to scale our storage on demand easily and further control our database size growth.”
+“We use Amazon Simple Storage Service (Amazon S3) and Amazon CloudFront for all our media files – allowing us to scale our storage on demand easily and further control our database size growth.”
 Livemocha also uses AWS compute power.
-“We also use EC2 and S3 to process and generate lesson videos.
+“We also use Amazon EC2 and Amazon S3 to process and generate lesson videos.
 This is an intensive process and generating each lesson takes hours.
-By scaling up and down the number of EC2 resources for brief periods we are able to complete the generation process in a short time,” recalls Krishnan.
+By scaling up and down the number of Amazon EC2 instances for brief periods we are able to complete the generation process in a short time,” recalls Krishnan.